Xorast/Trinity-Project/ReadMe.md

     * calls calculations.py (equations)
 * archive.py is used to store the output data on the online database
 * data_tools provides generic functions to be imported by any file
+* data_protection.py is an independent file that is run regularly to ensure datas deletions (see "Data Protection" section).

 The user input file is saved in static/data/data_input.